moosylog/voyago/README.md

 ## 📖 How to Use VoyaGo

 VoyaGo does everything locally in your browser for maximum privacy and lightning-fast speed.
-No server uploads required.
+No server uploads are required.

-1. **Get Your Source:** Open your layout in ZSA Oryx, click the `< >` icon, and select **Download Source** (Do *not* click the main Download Firmware button).
+1. **Get Your Source:** Open your layout in ZSA Oryx, click the `< >` icon, and select **Download Source** *(Do not click the main Download Firmware button)*.
 2. **Drop it in VoyaGo:** Drag and drop the downloaded `.zip` (or the `keymap.c` file) into the VoyaGo drop zone.
 3. **Review the Report:** VoyaGo processes the C-code in milliseconds.
 Review the UI to see how many standard keys, modifiers, and combos were successfully ported.
 4. **Download & Import:** Click **Download Layout** to get your newly minted `_Appended.json` file, and drag it directly into the [MoErgo Layout Editor](https://layout.moergo.com).

 ---

 ## 🔍 Under the Hood: Conversion Matrix